slehmadi/genshiken/README.md

 ## This is only for testing

 Ishlah Muhammadi
- - Juara dalam mengecewakan orang tua
+ - Juara dalam mengecewakan orang tua.
 \
 \
 Ahmad Madi